-My research sits at the nexus of poetry, media and gender studies from German Modernism onward, and currently engages specifically with language structures (semiotics) in poetry vis-à-vis AI technology.
+My research sits at the nexus of poetry, media and gender studies from German Modernism onward, and currently engages specifically with language structures (semiotics) in experimental poetry vis-à-vis AI technology.

 My teaching focuses primarily on German language learning and on content courses on topics related to contemporary Germany.